Dwight's Speech

-"Dwight's Speech" is the seventeenth episode of the second season of the American comedy television series The Office, and the show's twenty-third episode overall.
-Written by Paul Lieberstein, and directed by Charles McDougall, the episode first aired in the United States on March 2, 2006 on NBC.
+"Dwight's Speech" is the seventeenth episode of the second season of the American comedy television series The Office and the show's twenty-third episode overall.
+Written by Paul Lieberstein and directed by Charles McDougall, the episode first aired in the United States on March 2, 2006 on NBC.

 The series depicts the everyday lives of office employees in the Scranton, Pennsylvania branch of the fictional Dunder Mifflin Paper Company.
 In the episode, Michael Scott (Steve Carell) helps Dwight Schrute (Rainn Wilson) with an important speech that he is going to give.
 Meanwhile, Jim Halpert (John Krasinski) plans a vacation to avoid Pam Beesly's (Jenna Fischer) wedding.

 The speech scene employed over 500 extras, an unusual occurrence for the series.
-Much of Dwight's speech is based upon real speeches by Italian dictator Benito Mussolini.
+Much of Dwight's speech is based upon real speeches by Italian fascist dictator Benito Mussolini.
 The episode received largely positive reviews from television critics.
 In its original broadcast, "Dwight's Speech" earned a Nielsen rating of 4.4 in the 18–49 demographic, being viewed by 8.4 million viewers.

 Plot

-Dwight Schrute (Rainn Wilson) is named Northeastern Pennsylvania Salesman of the Year and must make a speech at an association meeting at the Radisson Lackawanna Station Hotel, getting some assistance from Michael Scott (Steve Carell).
-Before he leaves, Jim Halpert (John Krasinski), in retaliation for Dwight's cocky attitude, gives him tips on how to give public speeches.
-Unknown to Dwight, Jim's tips are taken from speeches by famous dictators, such as Italian fascist leader Benito Mussolini.
-When Michael and Dwight make it to the convention, Dwight gets cold feet and Michael goes up and tries to relive his glory days of winning Salesman of the Year two years in a row, but ends up embarrassing himself on the stage.
+Dwight Schrute is named Northeastern Pennsylvania Salesman of the Year and must make a speech at an association meeting at the Radisson Lackawanna Station Hotel, getting some assistance from Michael Scott.
+Before he leaves, Jim Halpert gives Dwight tips on how to give public speeches.
+Unknown to Dwight, Jim's tips are taken from speeches by various dictators, such as Italian fascist leader Benito Mussolini.
+When Michael and Dwight make it to the convention, Dwight gets cold feet.
+Michael goes up and tries to relive his glory days of winning Salesman of the Year two years in a row, but ends up embarrassing himself on the stage.
 Dwight finally works up the nerve to give his speech and, by using Jim's advice, wins over the crowd with a passionate yet unorthodox speech.
 Michael ends up leaving the convention room and later entertains Dwight with his tales at the bar.

-Meanwhile, back in the office, Pam Beesly (Jenna Fischer) begins to write invitations for her approaching wedding with help from Ryan Howard (B. J. Novak) and Kelly Kapoor (Mindy Kaling).
-Kelly talks about her dreams of getting married someday and is visibly hurt when Ryan responds to her flirtatious question about future weddings by saying he doesn't think he'll ever tie the knot; when Kelly leaves the room, Pam advises Ryan to be considerate of Kelly's feelings, but Ryan curtly notes "I know what I said."
-Jim makes plans for a vacation anywhere away from Scranton, and while that happens, the other employees subtly duel over the thermostat.
-At the end of the episode, Jim tells Pam that he will be going to Australia and, unfortunately, he will be missing her wedding as a result.
+Meanwhile, back in the office, Pam Beesly begins to write invitations for her approaching wedding with help from Ryan Howard and Kelly Kapoor.
+Kelly talks about her dreams of getting married someday and is hurt when Ryan responds to her flirtatious question about wedding dates by saying he does not think he will ever marry.
+When Kelly leaves the room, Pam advises Ryan to be considerate of Kelly's feelings, but Ryan curtly notes "I know what I said."
+Aggrieved at Pam's continuous working on wedding plans at the office, Jim makes plans for a vacation but struggles to come up with a destination.
+The other employees subtly duel over the thermostat.
+Jim tells Pam that he will be going to Australia and will be missing her wedding as a result.